 - What are Shopify data analytics?
 Find out which data points matter and how to access them.

 - What are different types of Shopify reports and metrics?
-Learn which ecommerce metrics you should prioritize, and why they matter to the overall health of your store.
+Learn which ecommerce metrics you should prioritise, and why they matter to the overall health of your store.

 - How do you measure customer loyalty?
 Note which key metrics to keep a pulse on.